azarSarikhani/azarSarikhani/README.md

 ### Hello World!
 I'm Azzar 👋

 ## About Me
-I'm a mathematics
-bachelor graduate
-currently working as a
-devops engineer trainee in
-Danfoss Drives.
-I have studied and graduated in software engineering from Hive Helsinki.
-Having strong
-Devops mindset, I am
-proficient in Git, seasoned
-with various command-line
-tools and experienced with
-containerised solutions.
-My
-secret weapon is being
-comfortable with facing
-the unknown.
+I'm a mathematics bachelor graduate and a software engineering graduate- from Hive Helsinki, currently working as a test automation engineer in Visma.
+Having strong Devops mindset, specially in azure DevOps environment, I am proficient in Git, seasoned with various command-line tools and experienced with containerised solutions.
+My secret weapon is being comfortable with facing the unknown.

 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/azzar-sarikhani-07a912117">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>
   </a>
 </div>

-## About My Software Engineering Studies
-Hive Helsinki is a different type of school to the average university where instead of theoretical learning of concepts, the students focus on practical hands-on projects, and get into the nitty-gritty technicalities of how code is actually written, built, tested, and version controlled.
-At Hive Helsinki I have learnt through peer-to-peer methods of learning how problems are refined, broken into smaller components, and solved with rigor and efficiency that is only possible with great communication skills and teamwork.
-Hive graduates have gained a reputation for being excellent new hires compared to the average computer science degree college graduates, who might not have as much hands on experience and may need a lot of hand holding.

 ## Projects